 Software for positron emission tomography

 Comprehensive list of free software for image processing and analysis can be found from the site I do imaging.
-The author of the site, Andrew Crabb, organized and taught an excellent hands-on course at the XIII PET Symposium, and kindly shares the course material.
-Andrew has promised to school us again in XIV PET Symposium, 27-30 May 2017.
+The author of the site, Andrew Crabb, organized and taught an excellent hands-on course at the XIII and XIV PET Symposium, and kindly shares the course material; please find the time to check out the contents!

 Some software for PET image analysis are listed in instructions for drawing ROIs.